-There has been a dramatic increase in the proliferation of market facilities in recent years which have had an impact on the way certain business is transacted.
-Increasingly concerns have been expressed about the implications of such market facilities and the potential conflicts of interest that arise.
-The decision taken by the syndicate in previous years not to support these types of facilities is proving to be correct as they become increasingly impacted by the Lloyd's business planning process.
-The syndicate is well positioned in its core classes to take advantage of any improvement in trading conditions that may occur as a result of the demise of some of these facilities.
+It is pleasing to note there has been a dramatic decrease in the number of market facilities that peaked over the course of the last couple of years.
+These facilities have had an impact on the way certain business is transacted as they maintained underperforming terms.
+The decision taken by the syndicate in previous years, however, not to support these types of facilities is proving to be correct as they increasingly become eliminated by the Lloyd's business planning process.

-Other than in respect of the cyber, terrorism and political risks classes, premium rates increased during the year, albeit at a level slightly below that anticipated on a whole account basis.
-The overall rate increases on business that was renewed in 2018 was 3.0% compared to an expected increase of 3.7% for the syndicate as a whole.
+Other than in respect of the cyber and terrorism risks classes, premium rates increased during the year to a level above that anticipated on a whole account basis.
+The overall rate increase on business that was renewed in 2019 was 6.6% compared to an original expected increase of 1%, that had been subsequently revised mid-year to 3.2%, for the syndicate as a whole.